Table of Contents

 The Takeaway

-The more appealing your company is, the more likely investors will be to give you capital in exchange for equity.
-Stay on top of your cost of capital so you can show your business in a positive light.
+The more appealing your company looks, the more likely investors will be to give you capital in exchange for equity.
+Staying on top of your cost of capital can help you show your business in a positive light.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.